Amy Elias is the founder and CEO of Profiles, Inc., and has more than 30 years of public relations and marketing experience.

 Amy has provided marketing, branding and public relations counsel to national, regional and local clients from various industries including non-profit, accounting, law, hospitality, tourism, arts/entertainment, education, healthcare and real estate/development.
 Her creative thinking and strategy development have produced positive results for clients such as the National Aquarium, University of Baltimore, MileOne Automotive Group, Baltimore School for the Arts, CareFirst BlueCross BlueShield and Enterprise Homes, Inc.

-Amy has been recognized as a leader in her field, being named one of The Daily Record’s “Top 100 Women” twice, one of the publication’s “Most Admired CEOs” and as one of the publication’s “Influential Marylanders” for communications.
+Amy has been recognized as a leader in her field, being named one of The Daily Record’s “Top 100 Women” twice, one of the publication’s “2017 Icon Honors” as well as “Most Admired CEOs” and as one of the publication’s “Influential Marylanders” for communications.
 Her work on behalf of Profiles’ clients has earned national, regional and local Addy, MarCom, Communicator and PRSA awards.

 Throughout her career, Amy has gained valuable experience in all facets of the marketing industry as public relations director for W.B.
 Doner & Company, assignment editor for WJZ-TV (CBS), director of membership and promotions for the National Aquarium and owner of an independent catering company.
 She is a graduate of Emory University.